ROHITHTHUKKARAM/Module-6/README.md

 ## Result
 Thus the program to create an abstract class named Shape with an abstract method calculate_area, and implement this method in two subclasses: Rectangle and Circle is executed successfully.

-# 2. 🐍 Python OOP: Encapsulation with Private Members
+# 2.Python OOP: Encapsulation with Private Members

 ## 🎯 AIM